Are your teeth sensitive to hot and cold foods? Does it hurt to bite down when you chew? You may have a tooth infection.

 - Swollen, tender lymph nodes in the neck or jaw

 - Swollen face or cheeks

 Recognize any of the above symptoms?
-If so, schedule an appointment with our emergency dentist.
+If so, schedule an appointment with our emergency dentists.
 Don’t wait and further jeopardize your health—call right away to receive emergency dental care as soon as possible.

 Can a Tooth Infection Go Away on Its Own?

 No. A tooth infection will not go away on its own.
 Instead, it will only get worse until the abscess bursts.